 So, how can this be done?
 Well, with some prior planning and a touch of common sense, actually.
 Here are a few essential tips on how to get the best out of your team meetings.

 1. Ensure a Meeting Is Actually Necessary

 In most cases, transparency throughout an organisation is a good thing.
 Letting staff know about the bigger picture should, of course, be encouraged.
 But do company updates really require everyone downing tools for an hour or can they be distributed via email instead?
-Or, if you’re using Trello boards where everyone can see individual progress on a particular project, do you really need to set up a meeting to ask people for status updates?
+Or, if you’re using collaborative tools where everyone can see individual progress on a particular project, do you really need to set up a meeting to ask people for status updates?